Winter has arrived:

 - We encouraged you in Autumn to leave the thinning out of deep water oxygenating plants until Spring.

-- You can help reduce the likelihood of wildlife 'Winterkill' by maintaining good oxygen levels in the pond.
+- You can help reduce the likelihood of wildlife 'Winterkill' most by maintaining good oxygen levels in the pond.

-Most wildlife will have left the pond and found shelter and protection under plants nearby, under a shed or in a log pile or Bug House.
+- Most wildlife will have left the pond and found shelter and protection under plants nearby, under a shed or in a log pile or Bug House.

 There is still time to create a Bug House or hibernaculum to give them shelter.